nciemniak/molly-simon-site/content/teaching/index.md

   students in the process of making their own assertions about scientific claims using evidence-based

   reasoning, while at the same time reinforcing recently acquired content knowledge.

+  I try to utilize as many of these activities as possible in my courses.
 course_page_url: https://isearch.asu.edu/profile/3725533
 ---